NAMIP-Computer-Museum/gamma3/README.md

 ## Main features

-The initial core of the machine supported 7 memories implemented using delay lines: 6 readable and 1 that could store the output of an operation, numbered from M0 to M7 (with M0 and M1 being logically the same memory).
+The initial core of the machine supported 7 memories (called "banal") implemented using delay lines: 6 readable and 1 that could store the output of an operation, numbered from M0 to M7 (with M0 and M1 being logically the same memory).
 Those registers are one "Word" long, i.e. 12 characters.
 The character is 4 bits and can code an HEX or a BCD (as the computer ALU was initially designed to operate in decimal).

 The programming was initially done through a connection panel supporting 64 instructions.
 The instruction are specified in 4 characters with the following structure:
 * TO: operation type (with some mnemonic), like AN (add), SN (subtract), MR (reduced multiplication), MC (complete multiplication),...